Tiling a bathroom will give you results that are durable, sustainable, and visually appealing. Additionally, it increases the value of your property.

 Even if you haven’t done this yourself, you can enlist the help of someone else who has experience with tiling, whether it’s to physically help or provide you with instruction and guidance.

-If you plan to conduct this work yourself, make sure that you measure the space accurately before you begin any of the tiling (preferably before you buy your tile materials).
+If you plan to conduct this work yourself, ensure that you measure the space accurately before you begin any tiling (preferably before you buy your tile materials).
 The old saying “measure twice, cut once” is important to remember.

 This way, you’re a lot less likely to make mistakes when it comes to figuring out the exact amount of space.
 Besides this, make sure that the tiles and your space are clean before you start the process so that no dirt or grit gets stuck underneath.

 You’ll thank yourself later on when you have flat, level tiles that have been placed beautifully.

 Can You Tile and Grout in the Same Day

 Yes, putting down tile in your bathroom is fine, then putting in the grout afterward.
 This is especially true if you have a smaller bathroom and area to work with.
 You may have difficulty laying the tiles flat and placing them evenly, making this process take longer.

 This can delay you from moving on to the next step quickly.
 If this happens, you may decide to take a break and pick the work up again the next day.